yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/lex-connector.md

 # Connecting voice calls to Amazon Lex bots

+## Overview

 You can use the Lex Connector to connect a Nexmo voice call to an [AWS Lex](https://aws.amazon.com/lex/) bot and then have an audio conversation with the bot.

-Lex Connector makes use of the [WebSockets feature](/concepts/guides/webhooks) of Nexmo's Voice API.
+Lex Connector makes use of the [WebSockets feature](/concepts/guides/websockets) of Nexmo's Voice API.
 When a call is established, the API makes a websocket connection to Lex Connector and streams the audio to and from the call in real time.

 Lex Connector then takes care of capturing chunks of speech using Voice Activity Detection to then post to the Lex Endpoint.
 When Lex returns audio, Lex Connector streams that back over the websocket to the call.